BaseModelAI/cleora/README.md

     ./cleora -i files/samples/edgelist_1.tsv --columns="complex::reflexive::a b complex::c" -d 128 -n 4 --relation-name=just_a_test -p 0

-It generates the following output files:
+It generates the following output files for textfile:

 	just_a_test__a__a.out
 	just_a_test__a__b.out